 In order to receive CME credit you must participate in the live event.

-The American Society for Surgery of the Hand designates this enduring material for a maximum of 1.00
+The American Society for Surgery of the Hand designates this live activity for a maximum of 1.00

 AMA PRA Category 1 Credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the providership of The American Society for Surgery of the Hand (ASSH) The American Society for Surgery of the Hand is accredited by the ACCME to provide continuing medical education for physicians.